-Midlands artist and sculptor Peter Walker talks about the many strings to his bow, including being artistic director at Lichfield Cathedral and Luxmuralis, a collaborative team of artists from different backgrounds and disciplines...
+Midlands artist and sculptor Peter Walker talks about the many strings to his bow, including his work as artistic director of Luxmuralis, a collaborative team of artists from different backgrounds and disciplines who are this month bathing Worcester Cathedral in light...
 From bronze sculpture to painting and spellbinding light & sound shows, Peter Walker's career as an artist has been nothing short of prestigious.
 Talking about everything from fine art to state-of-the-art projection, Peter fills us in on his artistic journey...
 How would you describe your career path?